Chapter 25

 Let us notice the following verses,

 4-8 … Just as God warned Solomon, his non believing wives turned his heart away from God and Solomon fell into idolatry.
+To read God’s warning we return to Deuteronomy and read from,

 As a consequence to all the sowing to his flesh, let us now read about,

-THE SORROW THAT SOLOMON REAPED.
+THE SORROW THAT SOLOMON REAPED

 As we continue our reading in 1 Kings we discover that because of the behavior of King Solomon, God told him that the Kingdom would be taken away from his off spring.